nocobase/nocobase/docs/en-US/api/database/relation-repository/has-one-repository.md

 ### `remove()`

-Remove associated object.
+Remove associated objects.
 Only to unassociate, not to delete the associated object.

 **Signature**